-Included in the file name for the dataset, the dataset generation date is the date on which the backtest dataset was generated.
+Included in the file name for the dataset, the dataset generation date is the date on which the data feed file was generated.

-Data points impacted by market price changes are updated weekly and marked by asterisks in our documentation.
-Financial data not impacted by market price changes are updated on the filing date.
+Data points impacted by market price changes are updated daily and marked by asterisks in our documentation.
+Financial data not impacted by market price changes are updated when the company files a new filing.

 - ticker - The ticker for the security on the dataset generation date.
 Tickers that include a colon are currently inactive stocks.
 They are no longer traded because they were acquired, went bankrupt, etc. We assign the last used ticker to the security followed by a colon and a number that increments for each new company that becomes inactive with that ticker.
 For example, XYZ Corp uses ticker XYZ and goes inactive.
 We assign the company the ticker XYZ:1 because it is the first company in our system to go inactive using ticker XYZ.
 If a different company, XYZ Technology, starts using ticker XYZ and goes inactive, it will be assigned XYZ:2.
 A list of tickers and company names is available on our website or through the coverage endpoint of our API.

 - company_name - The name of the company on the dataset generation date.